cowlab-lugo/cowlab-lugo.github.io/README.md

-# Web Cowlab 1.0
+# Web Cowlab

-First edition of the CowLab Group, from Lugo, Spain.
+First edition of the Cowlab group from Lugo, Spain.

-Test the new site (jekyl based) on:
+Check the new site (jekyll based) on:

 [Cowlab in github.io](https://cowlab-lugo.github.io)